tlamedia/gtm-kit/readme.txt

 Enhancements:

+* Added meta box on posts where you can enter the page type to be included in the data layer.
 * Added the filter gtmkit_admin_capability, which allows you to set the capability required to manage the plugin options.

 Bugfixes: